Anne Seymour Damer: Life

-Anne was a frequent visitor to Europe.
+Damer was a frequent visitor to Europe.
 In 1779, she had watched from the deck, a four-hour running gunfight between a French privateer and the cross-Channel packet boat on which she was travelling.
 During one voyage she was captured by a privateer, but released unharmed in Jersey.
 In 1790–91, she travelled alone through Portugal and Spain and back through revolutionary France.
 She visited Sir Horace Mann in Florence, and Sir William Hamilton in Naples, where she was introduced to Lord Nelson.

 In 1801, she published a novel, Belmour, a book she had written in Lisbon.
-It ran in three editions and was translated into French.
+It ran to three editions and was translated into French.
 In 1802, while the Treaty of Amiens was in effect, she visited Paris with the author Mary Berry and was granted an audience with Napoleon.

-A fluent French speaker, Anne became friends with Josephine Buonaparte.
+A fluent French speaker, Damer became friends with Josephine Buonaparte.
 They corresponded about gardening and plants, mostly in connection to Josephine's garden at Malmaison.
 Anne had also discussed this with Sir Joseph Banks, one of the founders of the Royal Horticultural Society.
 A sculptural bust she made of Banks can be found in the British Museum.
 In 1815, she travelled to Elba, the island where Napoleon had been exiled.
 She travelled there despite the ongoing war between France and Britain.
 The Emperor gifted her a snuff box featuring his portrait, which is housed in the British Museum.

-When Horace Walpole died in 1797, he left a life interest in Strawberry Hill to Anne.
+When Horace Walpole died in 1797, he left a life interest in Strawberry Hill to Damer.
 She had the job of recording the contents of Strawberry Hill for the Berry family, who had moved into an adjoining property.
 Anne used Strawberry Hill as her country house until 1811, which she maintained alongside her central London home in Upper Brook Street.
 In 1818, she returned to Twickenham, buying York House.

 From 1818, Anne Damer lived at York House, Twickenham.
 She continued to sculpt until the end of her life.
-She died, aged 79, in 1828 at her London house, No. 27 Upper Brook Street, Grosvenor Square.
+She died, aged 79, in 1828 at her London house, 27 Upper Brook Street, Grosvenor Square.
 She was buried in the church at Sundridge, Kent.

 According to Richard Webb, she directed in her will that her correspondence be destroyed and that she be buried with the bones of her dog and her sculpting tools.